headHUB/morTimmy/README.md

 - 2x Towerpro SG90 Micro servo 9g
 - 1x 4 Wheeled Robot Smart Car Chassis Kit DC 3v 5v 6v suitable for Arduino
 - 1x 20cm Solderless Female to Female DuPont Jumper Breadboard Wires (40-Cable Pack)

+Next thing I need to take care of is the power supply.
+Initially I wanted to get a LiPo rechargable battery back with a USB circuit to recharge it.
+After some research I found out that I would need at least two LiPo backs in series (giving me 3.7x2 = 7.4V) but the available USB charger circuits would only work for single 3.7V packs.
+I decided on switching to LiPo 186500 batteries that I will install in a simple battery holder casing.
+I will have to remove the batteries from the holder to recharge them in a seperate charger.

+Purchasing batteries, a battery holder and battery charger in the Netherlands I found was very expensive.
+On recommendation from a collegue I placed an order at a chinese compagny called http://www.lightinthebox.com.
+I also purchased a bluetooth adapter and a ps3 compatible bluetooth controller that I want to use to remote control morTimmy the robot
+- DIY 2-Slot 18650 Battery Holder with Pins – Black
+- AC Charger + 2xUltraFire 18650 3.7V 3000mAh Rechargeable Battery with EU 100-240V Plug
+- Mini Bluetooth CSR V4.0 USB Dongle Adapter(Square)
+- Rechargeable Bluetooth Wireless Controller for PS3

+The Raspberry Pi requires about 5V power and is sensitive to drops in voltage.
+Therefore to stabilise the voltage I decided to buy a so called UBEC.
+This is a switching voltage regulator that should be more efficient than the linear voltage regulator on the Raspberry Pi board itself.
+I purchased the following UBEC that came with pre-soldered micro-USB connector from the site http://dawnrobotics.co.uk
+- 3A UBEC for Raspberry Pi

+My intention is to implement voice control and audio playback into morTimmy.
+The raspberry does provide an stereo output jack but unfortunately no audio input.
+Also the power the output jack can provide is very low so I decided to purchase a low-cost USB audio interface for http://www.dx.com.
+- USB 2.0 Virtual 7.1 Channel Surround Sound Card Caleb (20cm-Cable)

+The last bit on my hardware kit list is a camera.
+I would like to use openCV on the Raspberry Pi so decided to purchase the official Raspberry Pi Camera module and the most recent Raspberry Pi model 2 B. This has a quad core processor which will allow me to use multiple threads on the different cores hopefully increasing performance dramatically over the previous Raspberry Pi models.
+- Raspberry Pi 2 B
+- Raspberry Pi Camera Module

 ## Project progress